 Museo del Caribe

 The museum is dedicated to the culture of the coast and shows unique exhibits of the region, dance traditions, gastronomic performances and much more.

 This castle has been reconstructed and now shows the history of the Spanish settlers who inhabited the city.
 Thanks to its location near the sea, you can enjoy the sunset and breezy walks.

-Considered the first free city in America, San Basilio de Palenque was founded by Africans who fled slavery.
+Considered the first free town in America, San Basilio de Palenque was founded by Africans who fled slavery.
 San Basilio is characteristic for its gastronomy and for the beautiful African women with their dances and customs.

 San Jacinto is known for making hammocks, but you can also find a wide variety of handicrafts that represent Colombian culture and its indigenous background.